-- The first option is this Managed dental plan.
-You must live, work or reside inside the service area to be eligible for this plan. - The second option is a PPO dental plan.
-In-network providers for the PPO dental plan are listed in a separate provider directory for that plan
+- The first option is a Managed dental plan.
+You must live, work or reside inside the service area to be eligible for that plan.
+The service area is the geographic location of in-network providers for the Managed dental plan.
+In-network providers are listed in a separate provider directory for that plan. - The second option is a PPO dental plan.
+In-network providers for the PPO dental plan are listed in a separate provider directory for that plan.